hbc/NGS_Data_Analysis_Course/sessionV/lessons/01_Intro_chipseq_and_setup.md

 ## Learning Objectives

-* learning about and understanding the experimental setup and design for ChIP-Seq experiments
+* understanding the experimental setup and design for ChIP-Seq experiments

 ## Introduction to ChIP-Seq
 Chromatin immunoprecipitation (ChIP) experiments isolate the chromatin from a cell and immunoprecipitate (IP) DNA fragments bound to a protein of interest.
 In ChIP-Seq, the DNA fragments are sequenced, enriched regions of DNA or peaks are determined, and over-represented sequence motifs and functional annotations can be identified.